Chronic Achilles Tendinosis

 When conservative treatments for Achilles tendonitis fail or when, all too often, people wait too long before seeking treatment, Achilles tendonitis can transition into a chronic state called Achilles Tendinosis where a thickening and swelling of the tendon can be visible.
 This can eventually lead to partial tears and an Achilles Tendon Rupture.

-What are the Symptoms of Achilles Tendinosis?
+Symptoms of Achilles Tendinosis

 Patients will complain of a deep achy pain, and sometimes a sharp knife like pain.
 The pain is more pronounced with each step when walking and any activities.
 There can even be some pain at rest.
 There will be a visible mass of swelling and thickening of the tendon.
 Any pressure on or squeezing of the tendon mass will be significantly painful.
 Most patients will complain of substantial pain when taking their first few steps out of bed or after sitting for some time, and then walking.
 This pain can ease when there is more walking, and then increase again towards the end of the day.
 Most find that being barefoot, using flat shoes and shoes without support lend to more pain because the tendon is used at its maximum.
 The pain usually will worsen gradually over time.

-What Causes Achilles Tendinosis?
+Causes Of Achilles Tendinosis

 Achilles tendinosis is a chronic injury caused by a recurring repetitive injury to the area over time.
 Sudden movements from a stationary position or repetitive overuse of the tendon can lead to stress through the tendon.
 When there is an instance where the tendon is not able to stretch and be elastic during an activity (even walking) the tendon to suffer multiple micro tears before its attachment to the heel.
 This is the weakest portion of the tendon because it has the least amount of blood flow.
 As the micro tears increase, there is an onset of inflammation and pain that will be felt within the tendon.
 Left untreated the tendon will not heal properly and scar tissue will develop within the tears of the tendon.
 This scar tissue is weaker than the original tendon.